-Note: An infant begotten within 2 years after the dissolution of the nuptial is assumed to be law full except

-&lt;sup>49 PLD 2015 SC 327

-&lt;sup>50 See the commentary of QSO,1984 by M. IQBAL (PLD publishers) revised 2018 edition disclaim by li'an and this is the settled principle of Hanafi law.
-Under Shafei and Malki school of law, the duration is 4 years while under Shia law is ten months.
-In Ashraf Ali vs. Ashad Ali, Calcutta case in this case court before passing the Evidence Act, the court diminish to act in accord with this principle of Mohammedan law in which an infant is begotten within 19 months, after the date of divorce on the ground to hold that such infant as lawful "would be contrary to the course of nature and impossible".
-Another rule under Islamic law is that an infant begotten under 6 months after marriage is illicit.
-In other circumstances, if an infant begot after 6 months from the date of nuptial is assumed to be lawful unless the putative father disowns the newborn by li'an.

-&lt;sup>51 (1926) 1 Luck, 71,92 I.C.
+Note: An infant begotten within 2 years after the dissolution of the nuptial is assumed to be law full except disclaim by li'an54 and this is the settled principle of Hanafi law.
+Under Shafei and Malki school of law, the duration is 4 years while under Shia law is ten months55.In Ashraf Ali vs. Ashad Ali, Calcutta case in this case court before passing the Evidence Act, the court diminish to act in accord with this principle of Mohammedan law in which an infant is begotten within 19 months, after the date of divorce on the ground to hold that such infant as lawful "would be contrary to the course of nature and impossible"56.
+Another rule under Islamic law is that an infant begotten under 6 months after marriage is illicit57.
+In other circumstances, if an infant begot after 6 months from the date of nuptial is assumed to be lawful unless the putative father disowns the newborn by li'an58.
+2. The second principle under Islam is regarding the age of the child.
+So, the minimum age for child to be born alive and properly formed according to Quran is six months and this is the shortest period of gestation 53 (1926) 1 Luck, 71,92 I.C.
 82, (26) A.O.
-231

-2. The second principle under Islam is regarding the age of the child.
-So, the minimum age fora child to be born alive and properly formed according to Quran is six months and this is the shortest period of gestation admitted by all schools.
-While the longest duration of gestation is 2 years and the usual time is 9 months.

-&lt;sup>52 Lian in which husband has falsely charged the wife with adultery and wife is entitled to seek a divorce.
+231 54 Lian in which husband has falsely charged the wife with adultery and wife is entitled to seek a divorce.
 See, sec.
 333 of Mohammadan law.

-&lt;sup>53 See the commentary of sec.340 of D.F mullah principles of Mohammadan law page.468, para second, third rule of Mohammadan law (Pakistan edition) (1871) 16 W.R.
-260

-&lt;sup>55See, the commentary of sec.
-340 of D.F mullah principles of Mohammadan law, page 467, last para of the page (Pakistan edition)

-&lt;sup>56 See the commentary of sec.340 of D.F mullah principles of Mohammadan law, page.
-468, first para, second rule of Mohammadan law
+55 See the commentary of sec.340 of D.F mullah principles of Mohammadan law page.468, para second, third rule of Mohammadan law (Pakistan edition) 56 (1871) 16 W.R.
+260 57See, the commentary of sec.
+340 of D.F mullah principles of Mohammadan law, page 467, last para of the page (Pakistan edition) 58 See the commentary of sec.340 of D.F mullah principles of Mohammadan law, page.
+468, first para, second rule of Mohammadan law admitted by all schools59.
+While the longest duration of gestation60 is 2 years and the usual time is 9 months61.

-&lt;sup>57 See the commentary of Ar.128 of QSO,1984, page:128 by M. IQBAL (PLD publishers) revised edition 2018

-&lt;sup>58 Period of gestation means fetal development period from the time of conception until birth.

 3. The third principle under Islam is regarding the attribution of paternity.
 This is a different concept.
 Our law is very stringent against immorality and considers adultery a great sin.
-According to Hadith and Quran:

-"Zina or fornication or adultery has been declared a major sin and an evil way.
+According to Hadith and Quran: "Zina or fornication or adultery has been declared a major sin and an evil way.
 The believers are strictly forbidden to come near it".
-Quran says: "nor come nigh to adultery for it is a shameful (deed) and an evil, opening the road (to other evils)" (17:32).

-If married women commit adultery with another person, then the paternity of the child does not belong to the person to whom the adultery was committed.
-But it is referred to her husband unless he repudiates it, but the acceptance of such repudiation suffers many restrictions and reservations under the method of acknowledgment.
+Quran says: "nor come nigh to adultery for it is a shameful (deed) and an evil, opening the road (to other evils)" (17:32)62.
+If married women commit adultery63 with another person, then the paternity of the child does not belong to the person to whom the adultery was committed.
+But it is referred to her husband unless he repudiates it, but the acceptance of such repudiation suffers many restrictions and reservations under the method of acknowledgment64.
 4. The last and fourth principle of Islamic law is acknowledgment or Iqrar.
-Under Sunni law father alone establish the paternity of the child with the total debarred of the mother and other relatives.
+Under Sunni law father alone establish the paternity of the child with the total debarred of the mother and other relatives65.
+59 See the commentary of Ar.128 of QSO,1984, page:128 by M. IQBAL (PLD publishers) revised edition 2018 60 Period of gestation means fetal development period from the time of conception until birth.

-The legitimacy of a child may also presume from presumptive marriage-

-Marriage must presume from direct proof but in the absence of direct proof the legitimateness of a newborn

-&lt;sup>59 PLD 1995 Pesh.
-124